Menu Close

 How Much is the Dinner in the Dark?

 Okay, let me say it upfront — it’s not cheap.
-The regular menu costs RM130++ per person (not inclusive of drinks).
-If you’d like to have the wine-pairing option, it is RM189++ per person.
-I booked using Tableapp and only had to pay RM120 nett.
-Still not my usual price range, but hey, it’s fine dining.
+The regular menu costs RM188++ per person (not inclusive of drinks).
+If you’d like to have the wine-pairing option, it is RM248++ per person.
+I booked using Tableapp and got a little discount.
+It was still not my usual price range, but hey, it’s fine dining.

 And you’re not only paying for the food, but also the experience.
 I believe other fine-dining restaurants would charge about the same price too (this I wouldn’t know for sure though, as the only kind of dinner my wallet usually allows is whatever I can scavenge in the fridge).